New Work Grant

 - Past recipients of any QAF grant who failed to submit a final report or are otherwise out of compliance with their QAF Cultural Contract.

-- Collectives that are LLCs or private entities, even with the use of a fiscal conduit/sponsor organization that is a 501(c)3.
+- Collectives that are LLCs or private entities, even with the use of a fiscal sponsor organization that is a 501(c)3.
+Collectives must be unincorporated to apply.

-- Artists who received funding in 2022 for NYC DCLA Individual Artist Support (2022 QAF New Work Grant).
+- Artists who received funding in 2023 for QAF New Work Grant.

 *Public components may be held in-person, virtually, or combination of both.
 All presentations and events taking place virtually must include some type of live component (i.e. an artist talk, Q&A, listening, or viewing event) and must be targeted towards local Queens audiences or participants.
 Uploaded videos/media or online galleries alone are not sufficient.
 Applicants proposing virtual public components still must be based in Queens.